api-platform/docs/core/design.md

 * or populate an event store;
 * or persist the data in any other useful way.

-The logic of data persisters is the responsibility of application developers, and is **out of the API Platform's scope**.
+The logic of state processors is the responsibility of application developers, and is **out of the API Platform's scope**.

-For [Rapid Application Development](https://en.wikipedia.org/wiki/Rapid_application_development), convenience and prototyping, **if and only if the class marked with `#[ApiResource]` is also a Doctrine entity**, the developer can use the Doctrine ORM's data provider and persister implementations shipped with API Platform.
+For [Rapid Application Development](https://en.wikipedia.org/wiki/Rapid_application_development), convenience and prototyping, **if and only if the class marked with `#[ApiResource]` is also a Doctrine entity**, the developer can use the Doctrine ORM's state provider and processor implementations shipped with API Platform.

 In this case, the public (`#[ApiResource]`) and internal (Doctrine entity) data models are shared.
 Then, API Platform will be able to query, filter, paginate and persist data automatically.
 This approach is super-convenient and efficient, but is probably **not a good idea** for non-[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and/or large systems.
-Again, it's up to the developers to use, or to not use these built-in data providers/persisters depending on the business logic they are dealing with.
+Again, it's up to the developers to use, or to not use these built-in state providers/processors depending on the business logic they are dealing with.
-API Platform makes it easy to create custom data providers and persisters.
+API Platform makes it easy to create custom state providers and processors.
 It also makes it easy to implement patterns such as [CQS](https://www.martinfowler.com/bliki/CommandQuerySeparation.html) or [CQRS](https://martinfowler.com/bliki/CQRS.html) thanks to [the Messenger Component integration](messenger.md) and the [DTO support](dto.md).

 Last but not least, to create [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)-based systems, a convenient approach is:

-* to persist data in an event store using a Messenger handler or a custom [data persister](data-persisters.md)
+* to persist data in an event store using a Messenger handler or a custom [state processor](state-processors.md)
 * to create projections in standard RDBMS (PostgreSQL, MariaDB...) tables or views
 * to map those projections with read-only Doctrine entity classes **and** to mark those classes with `#[ApiResource]`